 The colors of the bars - blue, red, and orange - represent the academic years: 2016 - 2020.
 The percentage difference between 2016 and 2020 demonstrates a steady increase in the value of this initiative as seen from the students’ perspective.

-2019-20 marked the fourth year the CCAC has offered the Juniors Over the Local Circuit (JOLC) program.
+2022-23 marked the eighth year the CCAC has offered the Juniors Over the Local Circuit (JOLC) program.
 This valuable initiative offers every Junior within the 13 Connected Community Schools a visit to the three local Institutions of Higher Education: Jackson College, Baker College, and Spring Arbor University.
 Students are given the opportunity to visit the campuses of a community college, a career college, and a liberal arts university.
 The graphs demonstrate measurement of student feedback regarding the value associated with their visits and tours.